 The Heartbeat TLV, which is described in more detail in Chapter 24, provides a numeric timeout value that represents the number of epochs in the future that the transmitting entity is authorized to execute TxOps.
 These TLVs are generated by the RF link management and sent to the transmitting entities.
 The timeout value of a newly received Heartbeat TLV shall replace the existing heartbeat timeout value.
 It is the responsibility of the RF link management to issue new Heartbeat TLVs before the heartbeat timeout expires.
-A transmitting entity shall not transmit further until it receives a non-zero heartbeat value, either from an RF network message with a Heartbeat TLV or through reconfiguration with an MDL configuration file.
+A transmitting entity whose heartbeat value has reached zero shall remove all active TxOps, and the transmitting entity shall not transmit further until it receives a non-zero heartbeat value, either from an RF network message with a Heartbeat TLV or through reconfiguration with an MDL configuration file.